oracle/cloudtestdrive/AppDev/ATP-OKE/LabGuide250Devcs-proj.md

 ### Step 1: Create a project environment for your team

-In this section, you’ll provision a complete development platform for your team by leveraging DevCS’s web interface.
+In this section, you’ll provision a complete development platform for your team by leveraging the Visual Builder Studio web interface.

-- Access your Developer Cloud Instance by following the link provided to you in the access document
+- Access your Visual Builder Studio Instance by following the link provided to you in the access document

-We pre-created a Developer Cloud project environment for you to use.
+We pre-created a Visual Builder Studio project environment for you to use.
 In order to access this environment, perform following steps :

 - On the Welcome page, click **All** to see all projects in the environment.